 Dr. Danielle Knafo is a clinical psychologist and a psychoanalyst, a professor and supervisor, and an author.

-She is currently a professor in the Clinical Psychology Doctoral Program at Long Island University’s C.W.
+She was a professor in the Clinical Psychology Doctoral Program at Long Island University’s C.W.
 Post campus for 22 years and is currently faculty and supervisor at NYU’s Postdoctoral Program in Psychotherapy and Psychoanalysis and Adelphi University’s Postgraduate Program in Psychoanalysis and Psychotherapy.

-She has written numerous books and articles on many subjects, including the psychology of art; women’s self-representation in art; creativity in psychotherapy; unconscious fantasies; working with trauma, immigration, and psychosis.
+She has written numerous books and articles on many subjects, including the psychology of art; women’s self-representation in art; creativity in psychotherapy; sex and gender; unconscious fantasies; working with trauma, immigration, and psychosis.
 More recently she has turned her focus to the effects of technology on the human psyche and relational life.
 A popular speaker, she is invited to lecture and conduct workshops nationally and abroad.
 She also advises novice as well as professional authors who are developing writing projects, both academic and creative.

 She has been honored for her work with many awards and prizes, including the American Psychoanalytic Association’s CORST essay prize in psychoanalysis and culture, the Swedish Barbro Sandin prize for training professionals to work with psychosis, the Abraham Krasnoff Scholarly Achievement Award for In Her Own Image, the American Board and Academy of Psychoanalysis Book Prize for The Age of Perversion, and the Abraham Krasnoff Lifetime Achievement Award, the highest honor given to LIU faculty.